 A decent way to overcome this mindset is by examining the losses that others in the area or industry have had to deal with.
 For instance, if the frequency of garage break-ins has increased in the area in recent months but you’ve been lucky enough to not be hit yet, that doesn’t mean that you’re out of the woods.
 Instead, it likely means that you just haven’t been targeted yet.
 Or how about package thefts?
 This has become a big problem in recent years.
 Ask around and find out what those with similar situations or locations have had to deal with.

 I also want you to know that these are just examples.
 Understand that threats come in many different shapes and forms.
 Natural disasters are a threat.
 A tornado, hurricane, earthquake, winter storm, flood or even tidal waves can take everything you own and destroy it – if it’s not properly protected.
-Crime is of course an easy threat to consider because theft, arson, fraud, shoplifting, embezzlement, murder and so on are seemingly daily occurrences anymore.
+Crime is, of course, an easy threat to consider because theft, arson, fraud, shoplifting, embezzlement, murder and so on are seemingly daily occurrences anymore.
 But what about things like fires, industrial disasters, power outages, riots, active shooters or even terrorism?
 Couldn’t these impact or destroy something you deem valuable?
 Or better yet, what about hard drive or server crashes, hackers, data corruption?
 And if you want to really get into the weeds, what about something as simple as someone eavesdropping on a conversation as you talk about something important?
 These are all potential threats that you must consider in regard to protecting your valuable things.

-Of course, none of this factors in the idea that many often put themselves and their valuable at risk by doing something as simple as posting their habits on social media.
+Of course, none of this factors in the idea that many often put themselves and their valuables at risk by doing something as simple as posting their habits on social media.
 A while back, I wrote an article talking about the dangers of social media posts and I would encourage you to read it because it may provide some insight into your risk analysis.
 At the very least, it will provide some needed attention to the things that you do that could potentially put you or your valuables at risk.
 In my opinion, the more comprehensive your analysis is, the better chance you have of achieving a decent level of security.

 The point is that risk analysis is not so cut and dry.
 This is why an entry-level risk analyst will earn an average salary of $59K per year.
 But you CAN do a decent job yourself if you just write it all out and try to be as detailed as possible.
 Think outside of the box!